hphelion/documentation/vpn-quickstart.md

 ### Establish connections ### {#connect}

-Force IPSec to read the updated *ipsec.conf* and *ipsec.secrets* files and to establish a connection:
+Force IPsec to read the updated *ipsec.conf* and *ipsec.secrets* files and to establish a connection:

     ipsec restart